The Advantage

 The Advantage is an American rock band from Sacramento, California that formed in 1998 and specialises in doing covers of music from old NES games, also known as Nintendocore.
-The band is named after the NES joystick controller of the same name.
+The band is named after the NES controller of the same name.

 History

 Founding drummer Spencer Seim first began playing video game music after going to a talent show in Nevada City, California, where he met a duo who played songs from game soundtracks.
 He then joined that group, but its two other members moved to Milwaukee soon after, so he founded The Advantage with three high school bandmates (Nick Rogers, Carson McWhirter, and Ben Milner) to continue playing video game music.
 The group attracted the attention of Kill Rock Stars subsidiary label 5 Rue Christine, who signed them and released their self-titled debut album in 2004.
 The album featured 26 covers of songs from Nintendo games.
 Initially, McWhirter arranged the compositions for the ensemble, but over time, they began working out their own parts independently by listening to the game soundtracks.

 During the tour of their debut album the band released, Da Advantage EP, in 2004 through their own label T.A.R.
 (The Advantage Records) and sold it at shows.
 Rather than relying on keyboards or sampling to evoke the band's source material, their recordings covered tunes from the games through standard rock instrumentation - guitar, bass, and drums.
 Pitchfork Media praised the album, noting, "the simplicity and melodic strength of the source material focuses the players, and the players flesh out the source material beyond its original technological limitations."

 In 2006, Rogers left the group and guitarist Robby Moncrieff joined for their second full-length record, Elf Titled, also released on 5RC Records.
 Allmusic noted that Elf Titled featured several covers of songs from less-well-known Nintendo games.
 This album featured vocals on one track, as well as introducing some synthesized instrumentation.
 The band released their second EP, Underwear: So Big!
 EP, through their own Advantage Records label during their 2006 tour and sold it at shows.
 After the release of Elf Titled, the band toured for a short while before entering a hiatus.
 By this time Seim and McWhirter had released several albums as part of the group Hella.